 About the shape - Sujihiki translates literally to 'Flesh Slicer' and it does exactly what the name suggests.
 It'sperfect for carving and slicing roasts, turkey, raw meats, fish, and all other proteins.The extended blade length allows you to slice with one long stroke instead of sliding the knife back and forth in a sawing motion, and the reduced surface area prevents the blade from sticking to the meat.Clean slices of brisket or ultra-thin applications like Carpaccio will become a breeze to execute.

 A 240mm sujihiki is excellent for all home applications, slicing birds and smaller roasts.

-The name "Hammer Tone" comes from the freshly forged look and the X-shaped hammer marks on the carbonized “kurochi” surface.
-The octagonal walnut handle accents the blade’s look beautifully, and fits perfectly into any size of hand.
-This gives the blade an overall light feeling and forward balance.
+The name "Hammer Tone" comes from the freshly forged look and the X-shaped hammer marks on the carbonized “kurouchi” surface.
+The octagonal walnut handle accents the blade’s look beautifully and fits perfectly into any size of hand.
+This handle gives the blade an overall light feeling and forward balance.

-The core steel is SLD stainless steel, which was originally designed by Hitachi for cutting other steels.
-It holds an edge as long as carbon steel but is much easier to care for.
+The core steel is SLD semi-stainless steel, which was originally designed by Hitachi for cutting other steels.
+It holds an edge as long as a carbon steel but is much easier to care for.

 We aim to ship your order within 1 business day at Knifewear, if there is a hold up, we'll aim to let you know and give you a timeline.